CyberDataLab/COnVIDa-lib/lib/README.md

 ## Principal elements and terminology

 ### Data Source
-Highly granular resource which groups related pieces of information (_data items_, in-depth explained later) regarding a field of knowledge, linked with a third-party data repository to be consulted.
+A Data Source is a highly granular resource which contains related pieces of information (_data items_, in-depth explained later) regarding a field of knowledge, linked to a third-party data repository to be consulted.
 Current version of COnVIDa includes 5 data sources related to the COVID19 pandemic in Spain.
 These data sources are:

 * **COVID19**: Information about the COVID19  pandemic published by [Datadista in GitHub](https://github.com/datadista/datasets/tree/master/COVID%2019) (who in turn retrieves such data from the [Ministerio de Sanidad](https://www.mscbs.gob.es/) and the [Instituto de Salud Carlos III](https://www.isciii.es/)).